eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-registry-catalog.md

 $ iofogctl deploy microservice -f ./hello-web-catalog.yaml
 ```

-Note that this yaml snippet assumes you have an iofogctl stack running, with an agent called `agent-name`.
+Note that this YAML snippet assumes you have an iofogctl stack running, with an agent called `agent-name`.
 Please replace Agent name accordingly.
 Once done, we can check that the expected images have been used by using iofogctl to describe our newly created microservice:

 ```console
 $ iofogctl describe microservice 'hello-web'